45% of cannabis users don’t tell anyone that they use.

 But please don’t let the crazy laws stop you from being who you are and taking care of your body - your way.
 Cannabis, when used correctly, is powerful medicine!

 I would love to hear from you!
 Have you ever struggled with telling people you use cannabis?
 Have you never cared and always been open?
-Let me know by leaving a comment below, send me an email, follow me on Instagram or my Facebook Page.
+Let me know by leaving a comment below, or send me an email.

 All images courtesy of Media from Wix.